NICTA/t3as-redact/README.md

-    case class Mention(start: Int, end: Int, text: String) case class NamedEntity(representative: Mention, ner: String, coRefs: List[Mention]) case class Result(namedEntities: List[NamedEntity]) so each named entity has a `representative` mention, a type `ner` which can be "PERSON", "LOCATION" etc. and a list of other mentions `coRefs` (which is empty unless the selected NLP implimentation is `Stanford CoreNLP NER + Coref `.
+    case class Mention(start: Int, end: Int, text: String) case class NamedEntity(representative: Mention, ner: String, coRefs: List[Mention]) case class Result(namedEntities: List[NamedEntity]) so each named entity has a `representative` mention, a type `ner` which can be "PERSON", "LOCATION" etc. and a list of other mentions `coRefs` (which is empty unless the selected NLP implimentation is `Stanford CoreNLP NER + Coref `).

 If `Heuristic post-processing` is selected then code in the UI modifies this data, deleting some NamedEntity items and replacing some with coRefs.

 Data structure for the redaction request:

-    case class RedactItem(page: Int, start: Int, end: Int) case class Redact(redact: List[RedactItem])
+    case class RedactItem(page: Int, start: Int, end: Int, reason: String) case class Redact(redact: List[RedactItem])
 Note that an item to be redacted is specified by page based character offsets into the extracted text.
 Page number is 1 based (PDF convention), char offsets are 0 based.